Getting to Know Your Medications

-- Which condition does it treat?
+- Which condition does the medication treat?

 - Keep track of your medications with a personal medication record.
 Include prescription drugs, over-the-counter drugs, vitamins and dietary supplements.